kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/README.md

 rs/kubernetes-dashboard-ccc79bfc9   1         1         1         11h
 ```

 You can organise your objects in various ways using namespace.
-For example, you can create namespaces called 'Prod' and 'Dev', although it's best to segment prod/dev by having seperate kubernetes cluster altogether.
+For example, we can create namespaces called 'Prod' and 'Dev'.
 Alternatively, have namespaces based on project/programme name.
 Here's how to create a new namespace imperitively:

 ```bash
 $ kubectl create namespace codingbee-hello-world